lovablelabs/docs/src/tips-tricks/using-images.md

 Keep in mind that this is a real Base64 encoding, so you can use it as an example prompt.

 ## Explore more and learn from examples
-To help you better understand how to integrate images using the methods outlined above, we have a project you can explore: [GPT Engineer Project Example](https://gptengineer.app/projects/e823fedf-238d-4313-86a8-1fd4bfc2a9ba).
+To help you better understand how to integrate images using the methods outlined above, we have a project you can explore: [Lovable Project Example](https://gptengineer.app/projects/e823fedf-238d-4313-86a8-1fd4bfc2a9ba).
 In this project, you can see the actual prompts and how each method works in practice.

 Additionally, here's a public GitHub repository that includes the commits, uploaded images, and full implementation details.
 You can view the repository here: [GitHub: Adding Images Example](https://github.com/viborc/adding-images-example).